Compagnie de la France équinoxiale: Second company

 The second Compagnie de la France équinoxiale was formed in 1663.

-The minister Jean-Baptiste Colbert conceived the idea of a new Compagnie de la France équinoxiale, and King Louis XIV of France approved the project.
+The minister Jean-Baptiste Colbert conceived the idea of a new Compagnie de la France équinoxiale, and King Louis XIV approved the project.

 The new company had a capital of 200,000 francs, and all the privileges that had been granted to the first.

 Antoine Lefèbvre de La Barre, former intendant of the Bourbonnais and a very able man, was appointed governor of Cayenne.

 He left the port of La Rochelle, France, on 26 February 1664 with two warships and 400 soldiers.

 He was carried on a fleet commanded by Alexandre de Prouville de Tracy.

 The expedition included 1,200 settlers.

 Lefèbvre arrived in Cayenne on 11 May 1664.

 On 15 May 1664 the Dutch general Spranger agreed to capitulate.

 Lefèbvre de La Barre established a garrison at Fort Cépérou and started construction of a settlement of 200 huts.

 He made a treaty with the indigenous people and began colonization in very favourable circumstances.

 However, the enterprise soon ran into serious difficulty.